Endocrinology, Diabetes and Metabolism

 Professionalism

-• Demonstrate respect, compassion, integrity, and altruism in relationships with patients, families and colleagues.
+• Demonstrate respect, compassion, integrity and altruism in relationships with patients, families and colleagues.

-• Demonstrate sensitivity and responsiveness to the gender, age, culture, religion, sexual preference, socioeconomic status, beliefs, behaviors and disabilities of patients and professional colleagues.
+• Demonstrate sensitivity and responsiveness to the gender, age, culture, religion, sexual preference, socioeconomic status, beliefs, behaviors and disabilities of patients and colleagues.

 • Show commitment in carrying out professional responsibilities.